TinySkillet/Notes/FastAPI Best Practices.md

 > [!NOTE] Remember
 > Background tasks are not guaranteed!
 >
 > If your FastAPI process crashes before a background task completes, that task will fail.
+No retries.

  For those more robust needs,  a dedicated **message queue** and **worker system** (like Celery) is still the superior choice.